shams-nahid/My-Daily-AWS-Study/public/AWS Monitoring/01 Cloudwatch.md

 - Period
   - Time length to evaluate the metric
   - In case of `High Resolution Metric`, period can be `10 sec`

+### Creating Cloudwatch Event

+While creating a cloudwatch event, we can set

+1. `Period`: Define evaluation time in seconds.
+2. `Evaluation Period`: Known as `Data Point`.
+Number of recent `Period` to consider to generate a alarm state
+3. `Datapoints To Alarm`: Determine to go to `ALARM` state.
+We can define how many period can be reached within a evaluation period to go to `ALARM`

 ### Cloudwatch Event